 Previously I was a lecturer in Human Sciences at Oxford, and regularly taught evolutionary biology, behavioural ecology and animal behaviour.
 Before that, my PhD was on the mating and reproductive decisions in a gregarious parisitoid wasp (Nasonia vitripennis).
 I conceptualized the behaviour of the wasps as a series of investment decisions, rationalized by the long process of Natural Selection, with the aim of maximizing the return of grand-offspring.
 Therefore the study of animal behaviour and economics has many parallels, except that humans are probably now less rational (the questions is, why?).

-I’m currently a teaching assistant for a Masters specialization course at Lausanne, on Behaviour, Economics and Evolution (course details).
+I’ve just finished a 5 year contract as a teaching assistant for a Masters specialization course at Lausanne, on Behaviour, Economics and Evolution (course details).
 Apart from teaching human behaviour, I also have ample teaching experience in evolutionary biology, behavioural ecology, and animal behaviour, and I am an amateur soccer coach.
 I love to teach.

 For updates you can follow me on research gate